How to get subsidized

 Non-goal: personal finance 101

-I assume basic knowledge around avoiding credit card debt, making use of tax-advantaged accounts, index-based investing, asset allocation, etc. If any of these concepts are unfamiliar I suggest starting here:
+I assume basic knowledge around avoiding credit card debt, making use of tax-advantaged accounts, self-managed index-based investing, asset allocation, etc. If any of these concepts are unfamiliar I suggest starting here:

 https://www.bogleheads.org/wiki/Getting_started